sunilchhablani/aws-lambda-edge-workshops/Workshop1/Lab6_OriginSelection/README.md

 <kbd>![x](./img/invalidate.png)</kbd>

-#### 9 Verify change in average response time
+#### 9 Verify change in average home page load time

-Again open [https://d123.cloudfront.net/get_average_time_taken.html](https://d123.cloudfront.net/get_average_time_taken.html) to send few requests to fetch an image from an S3 origin and calculate the average response time.
+Again open [https://d123.cloudfront.net/get_average_home_page_load_time.html](https://d123.cloudfront.net/get_average_time_taken.html) to send few requests to fetch an image from an S3 origin and calculate the average response time.
 For users in US and CA, the average response time should now be considerably lesser as compared against fetching an image from an S3 bucket in "EU (Frakfurt)".

 <kbd>![x](./img/get-updated-average-response-time.png)</kbd>